wthueb/memebot-groupme/README.md

 `REDDIT_CLIENT_SECRET = ''`

-- create subs.txt with a subreddit name on each line (no /r/)
+- create subs.txt with a subreddit name on each line:

+`memes`
+`funny`

 - set global variables in bot.py